josef-stips/josef-stips/README.md

 # Top G

-**Passionate and dedicated software developer with a vision for creating innovative and impactful solutions.**
+**Passionate and dedicated software developer with a vision for creating innovative open-source projects.**
-With over 3 years of experience in JavaScript, HTML5, and CSS3, I strive to build clean, scalable, and user-focused applications.
+self-hired

 ---